-Information used in the preparation of the records in this publication, such as discharge-measurement notes, gage-height records, temperature measurements, and rating tables is on file in the Virginia District Office.
-Also, most of the daily mean discharges are in computer-readable form and have been analyzed statistically.
-Information on the availability of the unpublished information or on the results of statistical analyses of the published records may be obtained from the Virginia District Office.
-(See address on back of title page of this report.)
+Information used in the preparation of the records in this publication, such as discharge-measurement notes, gageheight records, temperature measurements, and rating tables are on file in the Idaho District office.
+Also most of the daily mean discharges are in computer-readable form and have been analyzed statistically.
+Information on the availability of the unpublished information or on the results of statistical analyses of the published records may be obtained from the District office.